 We prepare our students for the real world.
 They are taught to develop skills in independent research, self-management and project planning, and are judged on their innovation & creativity within challenging time frames.

-- In production, students learn to use cameras, lights and sound to create products in single camera and multi-camera live set-ups.
+- In production, students learn to use cameras, lights and sound to create professional products.

-- Students also learn technical skills in photography/cinematography, photo manipulation and digital image effects.
+- In post-production, students learn technical skills in photo manipulation and digital image effects using photoshop.

 Students make outstanding progress in this subject at Tring School.
 They develop an independent attitude to learning, a professional level of self-reliance, and a confidence in their performance that helps them in the years to come.
 These skills are equally vital in University, apprenticeships, and the workplace.
-Pupils regularly meet their targets at both KS4 and KS5 and a large proportion of our pupils exceed targets and achieve Distinction and Distinction* grades.
+Pupils regularly meet their targets at both KS4 and KS5 and a large proportion of our pupils exceed targets.
 Many of our students win places to study media related Degree courses at some of the best higher education establishments to study subjects as diverse as Animation, Outside Broadcasting and Film Production and editing.

 ENRICHMENT AND EXTRA-CURRICULAR